-If they have typical morphology they are favoured to be benign despite some nodules having tendency to grow over serial scans 2.
+If they have typical morphology they are favoured to be benign despite some nodules having a tendency to grow over serial scans 2.

 - 1. Ahn MI, Gleeson TG, Chan IH et-al. Perifissural nodules seen at CT screening for lung cancer.
 Radiology.
 2010;254 (3): 949-56.
 Radiology (full text) - doi:10.1148/radiol.09090031 - Pubmed citation